 Here Are the Symptoms of E. Coli—and Everything Else You Need to Know About the Romaine Lettuce Outbreak

-While the investigation is ongoing as to exactly what started the outbreak, here’s what you need to know to stay safe.
+While the investigation is ongoing as to exactly what started the current outbreak, here’s what you need to know to stay safe.

 What is E. coli?